11th Street Bridge

 The 11th Street Bridge was completed in December 1915 to carry vehicles across the Arkansas River at Tulsa, Oklahoma.
 Used from 1916 to 1972, it was also a part of U.S. Route 66.
 Functionally, it has been replaced by the I-244 bridges across the Arkansas.
-At present, the bridge is in poor structural condition and unsafe even for pedestrians.
+As of 2009, the bridge was in poor structural condition and unsafe even for pedestrians.
 In 2008, the gates were locked to exclude all visitors.

 This bridge was added on December 13, 1996, to the National Register of Historic Places under Criteria A and C. Its NRIS number is 96001488.
+Its listing was consistent with evaluations of historic resources on Route 66 in Oklahoma completed in 1994 and 2003 studies.
 It was named the "Cyrus Avery Route 66 Memorial Bridge" in 2004.

 Although the bridge still stands, it is considered unsafe for use and has been closed to vehicles since 1980 and to pedestrians since 2008.

 Construction

 Engineered by Harrington, Howard and Ash of Kansas City, this bridge replaced an earlier wooden structure.
 It was built by the Missouri Valley Bridge and Iron Company for $180,000.
 A multi-span concrete arch bridge, with 18 spans, it was 1470 feet long and 34 feet wide.
 It had a railroad track in the center and one vehicular lane on each side of the track.

 At the time, it was notable for several reasons: